 Electronic Based Definitions

 A somewhat different approach carries it beyond the internet to the computer itself.
-ASTD's Learning Circuits defines it as “electronic learning” covering a wide set of applications and processes, such as web-based learning, computer-based learning, virtual classrooms, and digital collaboration.
+ASTD's Learning Circuits (now defunct) defined it as electronic learning covering a wide set of applications and processes, such as web-based learning, computer-based learning, virtual classrooms, and digital collaboration.
 It includes the delivery of content via internet, intranet/extranet (LAN/WAN), audio- and videotape, satellite broadcast, interactive TV, and CD-ROM.

-Thus, this definition defines elearning as basically anything that is electronic.
+Thus, this definition defines elearning as residing on electronics or mostly computer based.

 Eccentric Based Definitions